 The Strelitzia, also called the Bird of Paradise, is one of the most exclusive flowering houseplants.
 The plant belongs to the plant family of Musaceae.
-The Strelitzia originates from South Africa and owes its nickname to the shape and colour of the plant.
+The Strelitzia originates from South Africa and owes its nickname to the shape and color of the plant.
 The most popular Strelitzia is the one with orange and blue flowers.
 The plant can grow up to 2 meters high in excellent conditions.
 Although the plant may originate from South Africa, the plant can now be found in many more areas worldwide.

 Light is perhaps one of the most important things the Strelitzia should have.
 Therefore, always put the Strelitzia by a window so that it can get the full sun.
 The plant will get used to this and then she only likes it.
 The Strelitzia also does very well on terraces or in the garden.